vedant781999/Altitude-Prediction-using-Regression-Models/README.md

 The model is developed in Python language using numpy and pandas packages to simplify data visualization and training.

 Polynomial models of upto 6 degrees were trained and tested and the results were analyzed to come up with the best possible model.

+The Dataset contains 4 columns , out of which the 1st columns 'id' is removed and the rest 3 columns were used for training.
+The next 3 columns were latitude , longitude and altitude respectively.